xthemadgenius/btcrec-cli/docs/Usage_Examples/basic_password_recoveries.md

 {% include "eth_privkey_tokenlist.txt" %}
 ```

 The tokenlist above is an example is a standard Eth private key (with the leading 0x removed) where there are three damanged parts.
-One single character (%h), one two-character (%2h) and one three-character (%3h) It will take about 20 mintes to run...
+One single character (%H), one two-character (%2H) and one three-character (%3H) It will take about 20 mintes to run...

 ```
 python btcrecover.py --rawprivatekey --addrs 0xB9644424F9E639D1D0F27C4897e696CC324948BB --wallet-type ethereum --tokenlist ./docs/Usage_Examples/eth_privkey_tokenlist.txt